erakli/latex-docker/README.md

 ```bash
 bin/latex-docker-setup-base
 ```
+Builds base image (around 20 min on my computer) in docker.
 If you don't already have one, this creates a default scheme-full (5+GB, 2+ hours to build) latex Dockerfile in `dockers/latex/Dockerfile`.
 It does not build it in this step (you can customize it in the next step).

 This means if you want to just get a cup of coffee and not think about it, you can skip the customize step and you will have a full texlive to work from.